hashicorp/vault/website/source/docs/auth/aws.html.md

         <span class="param">auth_type</span>
         <span class="param-flags">optional</span>
         The auth type permitted for this role.
 Valid choices are "ec2" or "iam".
-        If no value is specified, then it will default to "iam".
-Only those bindings applicable to the auth type chosen by clients will be checked by Vault upon login.
+        If no value is specified, then it will default to "iam" (except for legacy `aws-ec2` auth types, for which it will default to "ec2").
+Only those bindings applicable to the auth type chosen will be allowed to be configured on the role.
       </li>
     </ul>
     <ul>